pwittchen/interview-questions/README.md

 Interview questions
 ===================

-Collection of general interview questions for software developer role.
+Collection of interview questions for software developer role.
 It can be useful for candidates searching for a job and recruiters looking for new developers.

 **Please note**: every company has different hiring politics and knowing answers for these questions may be not enough.